A lukewarm Christian does not blatantly reject Jesus, but they do not blatantly live for Him as well.

 A lukewarm Christian does not heed godly counsel and abhors correction

 Lukewarm Christians might be self-righteous and suffer from spiritual familiarity.
 They think their knowledge about God is sufficient and won’t listen to rebuke.
 They think what they’re doing is alright and that Jesus has no problem with it.
-They detest corrections and remain complacent.
+And they detest corrections and remain complacent.

 A lukewarm Christian thinks spending time with God is a laborious task

 Lukewarm Christians think prayer or reading the Bible is difficult.
 They find no pleasure in doing such things.
 They merely read the Bible out of obligation.
-They think winning souls and evangelism is tiresome.
+Also, they think winning souls and evangelism are tiresome.